What are the good and bad things about living in Gdansk?

 Sea, and beaches and forest around Gdansk

-Although Gdansk is a large city, it is only a few kilometers away from beautiful nature and landscapes.
-Baltic sea to the east, Kaszubian lakes, and forest to the west – there are lots of places to escape from the city.
+Although Gdansk is a large city, it is only a few kilometres away from beautiful nature and landscapes.
+Baltic sea to the east, Kaszubian lakes, and forest to the west – there are lots of places to escape from the city if you find life in Gdansk to hectic.
 There are even places around Gdansk to ski in the winter!

 We love our city, but we wouldn’t be fair to you if we hid some annoyances that make life in Gdansk a bit irritating.